TimothyStiles/go2colab/README.md

   - [ ] If flag - Update godocs with the tutorial's url

 ### What this is not (unless y'all start throwing money at my [github sponsors](https://github.com/sponsors/TimothyStiles/)).

+- This does not convert colab notebooks to Go example tests
 - This is not a doc hosting solution
 - This is not a product